 - Menopause (past, or present)

-- Elite athletic activity including running, gymnastics or trampolining
+- Elite athletic activities including running, gymnastics, or trampolining

 - Past prostate surgery

 - Pelvic region trauma (like a fall or radiotherapy)